-- 20.4 Whilst there is a strong focus for growth within the four main urban areas of the district, this should not deflect from the important and critical role that housing in rural areas can make in meeting housing needs. - 20.5 The identification of rural sites within Policy H2 will be supplemented by a range of other smaller sites that have been identified as being 'deliverable' within the Council's Strategic Housing and Employment Land Availability Assessment63.
-The Council will in principle support residential proposals on these sites subject to the satisfaction of all relevant national and local planning policy.
+- 20.4 Whilst there is a strong focus for growth within the four main urban areas of the district, this should not deflect from the important and critical role that housing in rural areas can make in meeting housing needs. - 20.5 The identification of rural sites within Policy H2 will be supplemented by a range of other smaller sites that have been identified as being 'deliverable' within the Council's Strategic Housing and Employment Land Availability Assessment66.
+The Council will in principle support residential proposals on these sites subject to the satisfaction of all relevant national and local planning policy. - 20.6 There are a number of designations made for Neighbourhood Plans in rural villages of the district, including the villages of Aldcliffe-with-Stodday, Arkholme, Cockerham, Caton & Brookhouse, Dolphinholme, Halton, Slyne-with-Hest, Wennington and Wray.
+For those neighbourhood plans that are seeking to address the supply of housing, the Council will expect groups to proactively and positively plan for housing growth in their areas and in accordance with national guidance on neighbourhood planning67. - 20.7 The Council will continue to provide assistance and advice to neighbourhood plan groups in order for them to achieve this.
+Neighbourhood Plan groups should have due regard to Policy SC1 of this DPD and DM55 of the Development Management DPD.